nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 - `MainUi`: The user interface of the application.
 - `Logic`: The core of the application that is to execute commands from the user.
 - `Model`: It stores the data of the application in memory.
-- `Storage`: It reads/writes the data to the hard disk (local file system).
+- `Storage`: It reads/writes the data from/to the hard disk (local file system).

 ---